 Best exercises for sex

-Here are the best exercises to improve sex:
+Here are the best exercises to improve sex and sexercise workouts:

-Different people will have different levels of strength on the pelvic muscles, and that strength naturally deteriorates with age.
-This means that Kegel exercises are a good option to improve sex in the long term, as they help maintain the function of these muscles.
+Different people will have different levels of strength in the pelvic and vaginal muscles, and that strength naturally deteriorates with age.

 - Contract your muscles.
 Hold for three seconds and release for another three.
 Do 10 repetitions to start, a few times per day.